 Vita sneered at him. <Don't lower yourself to begging!
 That creature has no heart.
 It'll only please him.>

 The Field Marshal laughed and leaned back to rest his elbows on the railing, looking the very picture of relaxation.
-"It is so very amusing when they try and act human.
+"It is so very amusing when they try to act human.
 I can almost understand how you lot were fooled."

-"The only one trying to fool anyone they're human here, is you," Glaw said, his breathing back to normal.
+"The only one trying to fool anyone they're human here is you," Glaw said, his breathing back to normal.

 The soldiers moved to follow the Field Marshal's order.
-By the look on Glaw's face the rag they'd used had probably been used to scrub the deck first.
+By the look on Glaw's face, the rag they'd used had probably been used to scrub the deck first.
 Dylis' jaw had begun to ache.